meizabel/documentation/prior_art.md

  to make this language [ubiquitous](http://martinfowler.com/bliki/UbiquitousLanguage.html) not only in human interaction, but in communication of computing devices too.

 Immutability is another major concept we follow.
 Spine uses typed commands and events.
 Having commands and events as first class citizens in the applications gives a lot of benefits in business logic.
-Not having to convert back-and-forth with Json gives some performance advantage.
+Not having to convert back-and-forth with Json gives some performance advantage at the same time.

- Spine Event Engine synthesizes all of our experience and observations of the best-breed market products and solutions like [Axon](http://www.axonframework.org/), [Spring](https://spring.io/), [Event Store](https://geteventstore.com/), [InfluxDB](https://influxdata.com/) and many others.
+ Spine Event Engine synthesizes all of our experience and observations of the best-breed market products and solutions like [Axon](http://www.axonframework.org/), [Spring](https://spring.io/), [Event Store](https://geteventstore.com/), [InfluxDB](https://influxdata.com/), [Apache Zest](https://zest.apache.org/) and many others.

-Our motivation is to raise awareness of some ways to make modern application development easier and more efficient, and to offer a set of practical solutions to bring it into life with accompanying approach and terminology.
+ Spine won't be a best fit for the trading or super highload solutions, where, for example, [LMAX](https://www.lmax.com/) does excellent job.
+Our motivation is to make modern applications development easier and more efficient, and to offer a set of practical solutions to bring this into life with accompanying approach and terminology.

-In terminology we heavily lean on Domain-Driven Design(DDD) [“Big Blue Book”](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)by Eric Evans and [CQRS Jorney](https://msdn.microsoft.com/en-us/library/jj554200.aspx) by Microsoft.
+In terminology we heavily lean on Domain-Driven Design(DDD) [“Big Blue Book”](http://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)by Eric Evans, while borrowing some elements like “Process Manager” from [CQRS Jorney](https://msdn.microsoft.com/en-us/library/jj554200.aspx) by Microsoft.